Credit: @roddypittman on Instagram

 Credit: @vidlers_5and10 on Instagram

-Still need to check off that holiday shopping list?
+Still need to finish up that holiday shopping list?
 Head over to East Aurora, where buying local has never been easier.
 Find artisan wares, boutique clothing, home goods, and gift shops along its historic Main Street that gets all decked out for the holidays.
 Its vintage movie theater is known for taking movie theater popcorn to a whole new level and Vidler’s 5&10 is your one-stop-shop for old school candy, vintage collectibles, traditional toys, and other unique finds.
 Known as the Largest "5 & 10" Variety Store in the world for over 90 years, Vidler’s is also a bit of a celebrity having been featured in several made-for-tv Christmas movies.
-The sounds of the season fill the air as carolers from near and far gather in front of Vidler’s every year for Carolcade, celebrating its 50th year.
+The sounds of the season fill the air as carolers from near and far gather in front of Vidler’s every year for Carolcade, celebrating its 52nd year.
 Stay overnight at the historic Roycroft Inn, built in 1895.
 Nearby Buffalo, which hosts one of the largest Juneteenth festivals in the country, is also known for its big Kwanzaa celebration, featuring a flag raising, the lighting of City Hall, and nightly festivities during the weeklong observance.

 6. Lake George (Adirondacks)